rohankadekodi/WineFS/Experiments.md

 ```

+**Note: the absolute performance numbers may be different than the ones submitted in the paper.
+This can be attributed to firmware changes that are deployed on the NVDIMMs, along with their wear-and-tear over time.
+But, the relative improvements over other file systems should be the same.***

 The output of this experiment shows the performance of all file systems on memory-mapped applications.
 The script also outputs the number of page faults incurred by each file system --- WineFS should see the lowest number of page faults --- showing that it used the highest number of hugepages.

 ---

-2. **WineFS does not slow down POSIX (system call) applications.** WineFS uses a bunch of optimizations (fine-grained journaling, faster indexing structures, etc.) to for expediting POSIX application performance.
+2. **WineFS does not slow down POSIX (system call) applications.** WineFS uses a bunch of optimizations (fine-grained journaling, faster indexing structures, etc.) for expediting POSIX application performance.
 This results in POSIX applications atop WineFS performing as good as, or better than their performance on competitive file systems (NOTE: we show POSIX performance on clean file systems because they are unaffected by aging).
 We use the Filebench suite with varmail, fileserver, webserver and webproxy; WiredTiger with fillrandom and readrandom to show performance of POSIX applications.
 The corresponding result in the paper is Figure 9, which is also shown below for convenience:

 ![POSIX-Applications](https://github.com/rohankadekodi/WineFS/blob/main/graphs/clean-perf-filebench-wt.png)
 <p align="center"> SOSP Paper Figure 9.
 Performance of applications using POSIX system calls on clean file systems. </p>

-Our evaluation scripts for benchmarking memory-mapped applications is as follows:
+Our evaluation scripts for benchmarking POSIX applications is as follows:

 ```
 cd scripts/